Getting to Yes on Your Grant Agreement

 Cities will most likely be asked to provide additional budget details in advance of their grant agreement.
 While the exact forms vary by grant and grant size, most budget details templates will ask for costs in various categories (travel, equipment, supplies, contracts, etc.), including those related to personnel (salaries and fringe benefits).
 You can review budget templates that are publicly available for Safe Streets for All (SS4A) and Strengthening Mobility and Revolutionizing Transportation (SMART) to get a sense of the kinds of information usually required.

-If there are items related to the grant agreement requirements described in number 1 and 2 above that require city council approval, getting that ahead of time can reduce the time your city needs to sign the grant agreement once it is finalized by the granting agency.
+If there are items related to the grant agreement requirements described in strategies 1-3 above that require city council approval, getting that ahead of time can reduce the time your city needs to sign the grant agreement once it is finalized by the granting agency.

 There is no getting around that some grant agreements, especially those for new programs, will take a while to finalize.
 For this reason, it can be helpful to plan ahead for the possibility of project schedule and cost adjustments (i.e., if the cost of a good or service has changed between the application submission and grant agreement) and be prepared to make these adjustments if necessary.